Meta Faster R-CNN: Towards Accurate Few-Shot Object Detection with Attentive Feature Alignment: Experimental Results

 \subsection{Ablation Study}

-We conduct several ablation studies on MSCOCO dataset to verify the effectiveness of each component and model design in our proposed method.

-\textbf{Effectiveness of our Meta-RPN.} We compare three different proposal generation methods for novel classes (RPN, Attention-RPN \cite{fan2020few}, and our Meta-RPN) in Table \ref{tab:ablation} (b), (c) and (d) and Table \ref{tab:proposal}. \textbf{(1)} The object/nonobject classifier in RPN pretrained on base classes do not generalize to novel classes well as only base class regions are regarded as objects in training and it may miss some high IoU boxes for novel classes due to misclassification.
+\textbf{Effectiveness of our Meta-RPN.} We compare three different proposal generation methods for novel classes (RPN, Attention-RPN \cite{fan2020few}, and our Meta-RPN) in Table \ref{tab:ablation} (b), (c) and (d) and Table \ref{tab:proposal}. \textbf{(1)} The object/nonobject classifier in RPN, pretrained on base classes, do not generalize well to novel classes as only base-classes regions are regarded as true objects in training and it may miss some high IoU boxes for novel classes due to misclassification.
 Both proposal AR and detection AP of novel classes using RPN are much lower than the others. \textbf{(2)} Using class prototype to reweight query image features in Attention-RPN \cite{fan2020few} can generate class-specific proposals and improve both proposal AR and detection AP. \textbf{(3)} By using a metric-learning based non-linear classifier with a lightweight feature fusion network, our Meta-RPN can perform better prototype matching compared with the simple linear object/nonobject classifier used in Attention-RPN \cite{fan2020few}.
-Our Meta-RPN consistently improves over most of the shots and metrics using the same number of proposals.
+Our Meta-RPN consistently improves using different number of proposals, especially after fine-tuning.
 We use 100 proposals for each novel class by default.